-- The 2020 PATH Summer Academy application will be live in late Spring 2020
+- The 2020 PATH Summer Academy application is live – APPLY NOW!

-- Students will be notified of acceptance into the program via email, sent to the UC San Diego e-mail address.
+- Students will be notified of acceptance into the program via email.
 Acceptance notices will be sent by the first week in June.
 Students will need to complete a variety of documents immediately after accepted into the program, to meet deadlines for Summer Session 1.

 Everyone enrolled in the 2020 PATH Academy will take:

 - Monday/Wednesday 11:00am – 1:50pm

 - LTCS 165—Special Topics: The Politics of Food

 - Taught by Professor Stephanie Jed